This course teaches the Ancient Greek language by studying the Attic dialect used by Plato in his dialogues the Meno.

 Taught by Martin Black in collaboration with the Independent School of Philosophy

-Prerequisites: No prior formal study of the ancient Greek language is required, however some exposure is helpful.
-This is why we recommend first taking Ancient Greek Language and the First Philosophers.
+Prerequisites: No prior formal study of the ancient Greek language is required.
+This course has been redesigned for Ancient Greek Language beginners.

 Learning Greek with Plato: A Beginner’s Course in Classical Greek by Frank Beetham.